-With all of that in mind, it’s extremely important to understand how to create the best video content for your audience.
+With all of that in mind, it’s extremely important to understand best practices for creating videos for your audience keeping their video attention span statistics in mind.
 This isn’t just about the type of video and content you are creating, it’s also about finding the perfect length as well.
+Shorter videos are better always.
 To help with this process, we’ve asked 17 different online marketing experts and content creators how they decide on the perfect video length for their content.

 17 Experts Answer “What is the best length for online video?”